 One unexplored and promising area of research, Daas writes, “lies in robotic buildings, furniture, and interiors.”
 Buildings, in other words, that behave like robots.

-At the MIT Media Lab in Cambridge, Massachusetts, Neri Oxman, Joshua Van Zak, Jorge Duro-Royo, and their research team in the Mediated Matter Group offer one example of how architecture might get there, a proof-of-concept prototype that brings living structures into the arena of digital fabrication.
+At the MIT Media Lab in Cambridge, Massachusetts, Neri Oxman, Joshua Van Zak, Jorge Duro-Royo, and their research team in the Mediated Matter Group offer one example of how robotics in architecture might get there: a proof-of-concept prototype that brings living structures into the arena of digital fabrication.

 In a chapter titled “Parametric Chemistry: Reverse Engineering Biomaterial Composites for Robotic Manufacturing of Bio-cement Structures Across Scales,” the researchers describe how the reconfiguration of two biopolymers (chitosan and cellulose) allowed them to “tune and optimize” bio-cement structures at scales “that approach—and often match—those of nature.”
 Imagine a two-story-tall, biodegradable, canoe-shaped lattice structure.

 What’s novel about the project, according to Daas, is its use of artificial intelligence to re-create natural processes and properties.
 “Traditionally, materials have been treated as inert matter,” he says.
 “With the ability to infuse material with computation, the materials become intelligent in response to their environments or the functions they perform.”

 2. Humans and Soft, Squishy Robots Will Work in Harmony